Divyansh-Prakhar/Veloura-AI-Powered-Virtual-Try-On/README.md

 # Veloura – AI-Powered Virtual Try-On

-## Project Description
-**Veloura** is a research-oriented project that explores the integration of modern computer vision and deep learning techniques to create an **AI-powered virtual try-on system**.
-The system allows a user to visualize how a garment would appear on a person using only a **single image of the person and a clothing image**.
+Veloura is an experimental **AI-powered virtual try-on system** that allows users to visualize how a garment would look on a person using only a **single image of the person and a clothing image**.

-The primary objective of this project is to investigate how **2D virtual try-on models and 3D human reconstruction techniques** can be combined into a unified pipeline.
-Traditional virtual try-on systems focus only on generating 2D images.
-Veloura extends this concept by also reconstructing a **3D human mesh**, enabling further visualization, rendering, and potential applications in immersive environments.
+The project investigates how modern **2D virtual try-on networks and 3D human reconstruction models** can be combined into a unified pipeline.
+The system produces both a **realistic 2D try-on image** and a **reconstructed 3D human mesh** for visualization.

-The project integrates multiple state-of-the-art models and tools, including **VITON-HD for high-resolution garment transfer, ECON for 3D human reconstruction, and SMPL-X for parametric human body modeling**.
-These components are combined to produce both **realistic 2D try-on images and reconstructed 3D human models**, which can then be visualized using **Blender**.

-Through this project, we analyze challenges such as **garment alignment, pose estimation, mesh reconstruction, texture mapping, and multi-model pipeline integration**.
-The work also highlights practical issues in deploying such systems, including dependency management, computational constraints, and rendering limitations.

-Veloura serves as both a **research prototype and a technical exploration** of virtual try-on systems that could eventually be used in **e-commerce platforms, virtual fashion experiences, AR/VR applications, and digital avatar generation**.

 ---

-## Motivation
+## Features
-Online fashion platforms face a significant challenge due to high product return rates caused by uncertainty in fit and appearance.
-Virtual try-on systems aim to address this problem by allowing users to visualize clothing on a digital representation of themselves before purchasing.

-Veloura investigates how modern **Virtual Try-On Networks (VTON)** and **3D reconstruction pipelines** can be integrated to create more immersive and realistic try-on experiences.
+Veloura integrates multiple computer vision techniques to simulate clothing transfer and human reconstruction.

+- **Virtual Clothing Transfer** – Generates a realistic image of a person wearing a target garment using deep learning models.
+- **High-Resolution Try-On Generation** – Uses advanced models capable of producing detailed and visually convincing try-on results.
+- **3D Human Reconstruction** – Reconstructs a 3D mesh of the dressed person from a single generated image.
+- **3D Visualization** – Allows inspection and rendering of the reconstructed mesh using Blender.
+- **Modular Pipeline** – The system is designed as a multi-stage pipeline so that each component can be improved or replaced independently.

 ---

-## Applications
-- E-commerce virtual fitting rooms
-- Digital fashion visualization
-- AR/VR avatar customization
-- Gaming and metaverse character styling
-- Reducing return rates in online retail

----

-## System Architecture
+## System Pipeline

-### Input
-The system requires two inputs:
-- A **person image** (frontal view)
-- A **target clothing image**
+The system operates through a three-stage processing pipeline that combines multiple AI models.

-### Stage 1: 2D Virtual Try-On
+### 1. 2D Virtual Try-On
 The first stage generates a realistic try-on image using **VITON-HD**.

-Processes involved:
-- Human parsing and segmentation
-- Pose estimation
-- Garment warping and alignment
-- Image synthesis for realistic clothing transfer
+This stage performs **human parsing, pose estimation, garment alignment, and image synthesis** to produce a high-quality image of the person wearing the target clothing.

-### Stage 2: 3D Human Reconstruction
+### 2. 3D Human Reconstruction
-The generated image is used to reconstruct a **3D human mesh** using **ECON**.
+The generated try-on image is passed to **ECON**, which reconstructs a **3D human mesh** using learned surface and depth information.

-Key steps include:
-- Surface normal estimation
-- Depth reconstruction
-- Mesh generation using SMPL-X body models
+The reconstruction is based on the **SMPL-X parametric human body model**, enabling structured and realistic body geometry.

-### Stage 3: Visualization
+### 3. Visualization
-The reconstructed mesh is imported into **Blender** for visualization and rendering.
+The reconstructed mesh is imported into **Blender** for rendering and inspection.

-Operations performed:
-- Mesh import and scene setup
-- Texture projection experiments
-- Rendering of reconstructed 3D avatars
+This step enables experiments with **scene setup, lighting, and rendering** to visualize the generated 3D avatar.

 ---

-## Technology Stack
+## Tech Stack

-### Programming
-- Python

-### Deep Learning Frameworks
+Veloura integrates multiple tools and frameworks from computer vision, deep learning, and 3D graphics.

+**Programming**
+- Python – Used to implement the pipeline and integrate different models.

+**Deep Learning Frameworks**
-- PyTorch
+- PyTorch – Core framework used for running deep learning models.
-- PyTorch3D
+- PyTorch3D – Used for 3D operations and mesh-related processing.

-### Computer Vision
+**Computer Vision**
-- OpenCV
+- OpenCV – Used for image processing and preprocessing tasks.
-- MediaPipe (pose estimation)

-### Models
+- MediaPipe – Provides pose estimation and body landmark detection.

+**Models**
-- **VITON-HD** – High-resolution virtual try-on generation
+- **VITON-HD** – Generates high-resolution virtual try-on images.
-- **ECON** – Single-image 3D human reconstruction
+- **ECON** – Performs single-image 3D human reconstruction.
-- **SMPL-X** – Parametric human body model
+- **SMPL-X** – Provides a parametric representation of the human body.

-### Visualization
+**Visualization**
-- Blender
+- Blender – Used for rendering and inspecting reconstructed meshes.

 ---

-## Results
+## Applications
-The project successfully demonstrates the integration of multiple AI pipelines.

-Key outcomes:
-- Realistic **2D virtual try-on image generation**
-- Successful **3D human mesh reconstruction**
-- Experimental **3D visualization using Blender**

-Observed limitations:
-- Texture mapping and UV alignment challenges
-- High computational cost on CPU-only systems
-- Complexity in integrating multiple models and frameworks
+Virtual try-on systems have multiple potential applications across industries.

+- **E-commerce Virtual Fitting Rooms** – Allow users to preview clothing before purchasing online.
+- **Digital Fashion Visualization** – Enable designers to showcase clothing on virtual models.
+- **AR/VR Avatar Creation** – Provide realistic avatars for immersive environments.
+- **Gaming and Metaverse Customization** – Support character styling and outfit previews.

 ---

-## Challenges
-Several technical challenges were encountered:

-- Integration of multiple deep learning pipelines
-- Dependency and environment setup issues
-- Texture projection and UV mapping difficulties
-- Slow inference due to lack of GPU acceleration

----

-## Future Work
-Potential improvements include:

-- Developing a more robust texture mapping pipeline
-- Automating the full end-to-end workflow
-- Enabling GPU acceleration for faster processing
-- Improving mesh realism and garment simulation
-- Deploying the system as a web or mobile application

----

-## Project Status
-Research prototype – ongoing development and experimentation.